IsabelBirds/Remote-Computational-Project-Resource/book/_build/html/_sources/Data_visualisation/Making_figures_in_R.md

     Are the points in your violin scatter plots overlapping so you can't see all the data?
     Ta-da, ggbeeswarm fixed it!
+    You can also find a great tutorial for ggbeeswarm here: [Bee Swarm Charts in R](https://aryntoombs.github.io/tutorials/beeswarm.html).

 * [ggplot2 extensions](https://exts.ggplot2.tidyverse.org/gallery/)